krishnakadiyala/NPAcourse/labs/Lab_22_2_requests_NXAPI.md

 >>>
 ```

 Notice anything different about this object compared to the previous one?
 You should see that this is a list of dictionaries and the previous was just a dictionary.
 This often happens when using native JSON encoding with NX-API when there is ONE object being returned or MULTIPLE.
 One VLAN == dictionary.
 More than one VLAN is a list.
-Same is true any other object such as interfaces, neighbors, and so on.
+Same is true any other objects such as interfaces, neighbors, and so on.
 We'll see how to mitigate this later on.

 ##### Step 20